ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 This MD5 value is then used to populate all 128 bits of the UUID layout.
 The UUID version and variant then replace the respective bits as defined by {{version_field}} and {{variant_field}}.

+Information around selecting a desired name's canonical format within a given namespace can be found in {{name_based_uuid_generation}}, "A note on names".

 Some common namespace values have been defined via {{namespaces}}.

 Where possible UUIDv5 SHOULD be used in lieu of UUIDv3.